On this page

 Decommissioning the facility will include rehabilitation of, and the removal of risks to, the surrounding marine environment.

 Decommissioning the Northern Endeavour and remediating the Laminaria-Corallina oil fields will take several years.
+It will be undertaken in 3 distinct phases:

 The Northern Endeavour is a 274m long FPSO facility.
 It is permanently moored between the Laminaria and Corallina oil fields.
 Its location is approximately 550 km northwest of Darwin in the Timor Sea.